D. J. Chark: Jacksonville Jaguars

 The Jacksonville Jaguars selected Chark in the second round with the 61st overall pick in the 2018 NFL draft.
 Chark was the eighth wide receiver drafted in 2018.
 On May 25, 2018, the Jaguars signed him to a four-year, $4.44 million contract that includes a signing bonus of $1.31 million.
 In the Jaguars' Week 2 victory over the New England Patriots, Chark recorded his first professional reception, which went for 13 yards.
 However, he did lose the ball on a fumble on the same play.
 Chark finished his rookie year with 14 receptions for 174 receiving yards.
 He was also the Jaguars primary kick returner.

 During Week 1 of the 2019 season against the Kansas City Chiefs, Chark caught four passes for 146 yards and a touchdown as the Jaguars lost 40–26, the best yards-per-reception in a game by a Jaguar.
 In Week 2 against the Houston Texans, Chark caught seven passes for 55 yards and one touchdown as the Jaguars lost 13–12.
 In Week 3 against the Tennessee Titans, Chark caught four passes for 76 yards and his third receiving touchdown of the season in the 20–7 win.
 In Week 5 against the Carolina Panthers, Chark caught eight passes for 164 yards (#8 in franchise history) and two touchdowns in the 34–27 loss.
 In Week 11 against the Indianapolis Colts, Chark caught eight passes for 104 yards and two touchdowns in the 33–13 loss.
 Overall, Chark finished the 2019 season with 73 receptions for 1,008 receiving yards (the fifth Jaguar to reach 1,000 receiving yards in franchise history) and eight receiving touchdowns and a two-point conversion, leading the team in scoring by a non-kicker.
-He was named to the Pro Bowl.
+He was named to the 2020 Pro Bowl as a replacement for Tyreek Hill.

 In Week 4 of the 2020 season against the Cincinnati Bengals, Chark caught eight passes for 95 receiving yards and two receiving touchdowns during the 33–25 loss.
 In Week 9 against the Texans, Chark had seven receptions for 146 receiving yards, including a 73-yard receiving touchdown, in the 27–25 loss.
 He finished the 2020 season with 53 receptions for 706 receiving yards and five receiving touchdowns.

 On August 8, 2021, it was revealed that Chark had surgery to repair a broken finger.
 The injury was not as serious as Chark was expected to be ready by the start of the season.
 Chark suffered a fractured ankle during the Jaguars Week 4 game against the Cincinnati Bengals in the first quarter in the 24–21 loss.
 He was placed on injured reserve on October 4, 2021.
 He played in four games and totaled seven receptions for 154 yards and two touchdowns in the 2021 season.
 At the time of his trade, he was in the top 10 in Jaguars franchise history in receiving touchdowns (#7t), yards per reception (#5), and 100-yard games (#7t).